 Impact investment: investments made with the intention to generate positive, measurable social and environmental impact alongside a financial return.

 Liability: a financial obligation or debt to another party entered in a balance sheet.

-Loan: a sum of money which is borrowed and has to be paid back, usually with interest.
+Loan: a sum of money which is borrowed and must be paid back, usually with interest.

-Overdraft: borrowing limits agreed by the bank where a social sector organisation has its current account.
+Overdraft: borrowing limits agreed by the bank where a charity or social enterprise has its current account.
 An organisation can borrow when it needs funds rather than in one lump sum.
-Interest is usually paid on the amount of money that is borrowed until it is repaid and rates are usually higher than for standard loans.
+Interest is usually paid on the amount of money that is borrowed until it is repaid, and rates are usually higher than for standard loans.

 Profit and loss account: also known as an income and expenditure account, it shows income earned for the year and deducts from it all expenses incurred in earning that income.
 This will show a profit (surplus) or loss (deficit) for the year, depending on whether income is larger than expenses or expenses have exceeded income.

 Place-based investing: Place-based impact investment refers to impact investments made into a variety of social sector organisations (such as social enterprises and charities) tackling different social issues within a specific geographic location, often made alongside grant funding and local council support.
 The aim of place-based investment is to tackle entrenched issues of inequality and poverty, ultimately creating a more inclusive place.